fisherynwa/multi_pfa/README.txt

     carrying out the real-data analysis.
  - multi_pfa.R: This script contains the main function "multi_pfa()", and two the suporting functions.
-Specifically, the latter functions execute the multiple marginal modelling (MMM) and estimate the marginal covariance matrix among the empirical estimates (‘mmm’ and ‘marg_cov’).
+Specifically, the latter functions execute the multiple marginal models (MMM) and estimate the marginal covariance matrix among the empirical estimates (‘mmm’ and ‘marg_cov’).
    Please refer to Section 2.3 in the manuscript.

  - PFA.R: This function is taken from pfa::pfa.gwas().
-   This script contains a function that runs the principal factor approximation estimator (Section 2.5 in the manuscript).
+   This script contains a function that runs
+   The principal factor approximation estimator (Section 2.5 in the manuscript).

    - helper_functions: Here are stored some helper functions that are used.
 For example, "getScore" extracts the score function from each marg fit.